 Small Business Accelerator – a division of the Irving K. Barber Learning Centre of the University of British Columbia – reports that “according to Agriculture and Agri-Food Canada in their report, The Canadian Brewery Industry, approximately 10 million Canadians drink beer and the sales of goods manufactured by the Canadian brewery industry in 2009 were worth $4,671.2 million.
 The Brewers Association of Canada states that beer brewed in Canada accounts for 1.2% of Canada’s GDP, 190,000 direct and indirect jobs and $4.3 billion in tax revenue.”1

 New craft breweries are opening their doors and, as with every new venture, with growth there comes inherent risk.

 Craft Brewery Insurance Explained

-The number of breweries in the Canada has grown to more than 200 and specialized associations like the Brewers Association support this growing industry.
-Of the breweries currently in operation, 98 per cent are considered regional craft brewers, microbreweries or brewpubs.
+The number of breweries in Canada has grown to more than 200 and specialized associations like the Brewers Association support this growing industry.
+Of the breweries currently in operation, 98 percent are considered regional craft brewers, microbreweries or brewpubs.